top of page

 It took time for me.
 Time, and trial and error.
 I have lost count of the number of times I have told myself ‘That’s it, I’m never drinking again’ or ‘Ok girl, no more booze during the week’ only to totally overdo it on the weekend and end up just as demotivated the following week anyway.

-For me I’ve come to realise that alcohol has been so ingrained in my life for so long that it is deeply entwined with a lot of the experiences I have, and it will never be gone from my life.
-Afterall although I am happily pootling along in my sober curious ways, the people closest to me all still drink on a regular (read daily) basis, including my husband.
+I’ve come to realise that alcohol has been so ingrained in my life for so long that it is deeply entwined with a lot of the experiences I have, and it will never be gone from my life.
+After all, although I am happily pootling along in my sober, curious ways, the people closest to me all still drink on a regular (read daily) basis, including my husband.
 So how does that work?

-Well I’m lucky, as despite still loving a drink himself my other half has been very sympathetic to my journey of self-realisation and is fully supportive of me not drinking, but I’m still surrounded by booze in the house or when out for dinner with my best friend (who still works in hospitality and is a big fan of a beverage or three).
+I’m lucky, as despite still loving a drink himself, my other half has been very sympathetic to my journey of self-realisation and is fully supportive of me not drinking, but I’m still surrounded by booze in the house or when out for dinner with my best friend (who still works in hospitality and is a big fan of a beverage or six).

 So what do I do?
 I’m honest with them.
-I’ve told them that drinking doesn’t make me happy anymore, that I no longer see the point nor feel the need to down 4 margaritas in one hour and, importantly, that I have no desire to stop them from doing whatever it is they choose for themselves.
+I’ve told them that drinking doesn’t make me happy anymore, that I no longer see the point nor feel the need to down four margaritas in an hour and, importantly, that I have no desire to stop them from doing whatever it is they choose for themselves.

 NEVER is a very big five-letter word